dhruvrajsinh-7/dhruvrajsinh-7/README.md

 <img src="https://camo.githubusercontent.com/5dc6ee33381917e41fc9c4951799268998f11a9b864399bf79a0842e4f9b194d/68747470733a2f2f692e696d6775722e636f6d2f315a76566b44632e676966" alt="top" />
 </p>
 <section align="center">
-  <b>🔭 I’m currently working on multiple mega projects like online-food portal website like swiggy</b>
+  <b>🔭 I’m currently working on multiple mega projects like an online-food portal website like Swiggy </b>

-  <b>🌱 I’m currently learning Node Js , Express Js , MongoDB , Reactjs in ADVANCE with nextjs and typescript</b>
+  <b>🌱 I’m currently learning Node Js, Express Js, MongoDB, and Reactjs in ADVANCE with nextjs and typescript</b>

   <b>💬 Ask me about MERN STACK</b>

+  <b>Anime is a gem that's why I watch it </b>

- <b>Hope is the most precious things to do always keep it in your mind</b>
+ <b>Hope is the most precious thing to do always keep it in your mind</b>

 <!-- <h3 align="left">Connect With Me:</h3>
 <p align="left">